 I gazed back into the eyes of the deer, recalling something Gurumayi said in one of her talks: although the eyes of living beings come in many shapes and sizes, the Consciousness within all these eyes is the same.

 The remembrance of Gurumayi’s teaching brought me to a deeper stillness.
 Although I was still looking at the deer, my field of awareness expanded inwardly, into a still space behind my eyes.
 After a few minutes, I continued my walk, savoring the glimpse of the Consciousness I had shared with this gentle animal.

 Over the next few days on the Ashram grounds, I had encounters with other creatures—two chipmunks, a cardinal, a hummingbird—in which I became momentarily aware that the same Seer looking through my eyes was looking back at me through these other sets of eyes.

 Because I was engaging with Gurumayi’s teaching to see beyond differences in order to contact the Truth—pondering this teaching, honing my understanding of it—I was able to glimpse this oneness again and again, if only for an instant.
-I think that many Siddha Yogis who have been studying Gurumayi’s Message for 2018 will have had similar experiences when they perceive the world through the lens of Gurumayi’s wisdom.
+I think that many Siddha Yogis have had similar experiences when they perceive the world through the lens of Gurumayi’s wisdom.

-Satsang, “the company of the Truth.”
-In presenting her Message, Gurumayi taught us that in order to experience the universal Truth, we have to be aware, we have to wake up.
-Gurumayi spoke about how, in the scriptures of India, the sages describe the limited individual as being asleep.
+Gurumayi has often taught us that in order to experience the universal Truth, we have to be aware, we have to wake up.
+Gurumayi speaks about how, in the scriptures of India, the sages describe the limited individual as being asleep.
 What this means is spiritually asleep—to be ignorant, incognizant of the principle that is unchanging in ourselves and the universe.